Click here to read about the Knights Band

 Do I have to buy uniforms?

 No, the marching uniforms and formal dress for concert uniforms are provided by the band.
 For your first marching season, you will need to buy special shoes, a water bottle, duffel bag, cotton gloves, a dri-fit shirt, and a t-shirt for the show.
 Color guard members also buy a warm-up suit (instead of the dri-fit) and flag bag.
-All items are ordered at equipment night in August (you can see past equipment night prices on the forms page).
+All items are ordered at equipment night in August (you can see past equipment night prices on the documents page).
 For concert season, men will need to buy a formal white tuxedo shirt to go with their tux (orders arranged at school) and women provide their own black dress shoes.

 When will Marching Camp begin?